 - Emotional Regulation.
 This is the ability to regulate your emotions through techniques so that you control the emotion rather than the other way around.
 You can even harness the power of positive emotions to help you cope or gain an edge in a situation.

 - Emotional Empathy.
 This is the ability to sense the emotions of others, or what might be called nunchi.
 Being able to discern the mood of others lets you better formulate a solution to their issues.

 - Interpersonal Skills.
-Developing your emotional intelligence will lead to improved interpersonal skills such as collaboration, conflict management, and leadership.
+Developing your emotional intelligence will lead to improved interpersonal skills such as collaboration, assertiveness, conflict resolution, and constructive leadership.